espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Celestial Hair.md

 This strand of hair shimmers like the strands of fate.
 When you activate the string, it resonates with a single, perfect note.

 The triggering saving throw becomes a failure or the triggering attack roll becomes a regular hit, not critical one.
-If the source of the attack or effect is an evil creature, that creature must succeed at a DC 41 will saving throw or be [[Enfeebled 1|Enfeebled 2]] and [[Stupefied|Stupefied 2]] until the end of its next turn.
+If the source of the attack or effect is an evil creature, that creature must succeed at a DC 41 will saving throw or be [[Enfeebled 1|Enfeebled 2]] and [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 2]] until the end of its next turn.